 The essence of beauty is unity in variety.

-There are two Mendelssohn fragments in A flat major.
-The second degree of the A flat major scale is B flat.
+There are two Mendelssohn fragments in A-flat major.
+The second degree of the A-flat major scale is B-flat.
 The third Mendelssohn fragment in F minor appears only once.
 The first degree of the F minor scale is F. The fourth and final Mendelssohn fragment in E-flat is also played one time.
-The first letter in the E flat major scale is E flat.
-With each fragment consisting of the last three notes of the descending version of each scale, another way of approaching the decryption is to simply count the discrete note letters of a given fragment in reverse order based on the number of times a fragment is stated in a given key.
+The first letter in the E-flat major scale is E-flat.
+With each fragment composed of the last three notes of the descending version of each scale, another way of approaching the decryption is to simply count the discrete note letters of a given fragment in reverse order based on the number of times a fragment is stated in a given key.

-The Mendelssohn Cipher reveals that Elgar encoded the missing initials for the covert Theme's title, sealing the case for E.F.B as the solution letters to the mysterious three asterisks.
-What everyone thought represented the secret friend are in reality the initials for a popular hymn that names that famous person in the second stanza.
-To discover the identity of his secret friend and inspiration for Variation XIII, read ***.
+The Mendelssohn Cipher reveals that Elgar cleverly enciphered the missing initials for the covert Theme's title, sealing the case for “EFB” as the solution letters to the mysterious three asterisks.
+It is incredibly symbolic these initials are encoded in reverse order because the covert melodic theme plays as a retrograde counterpoint “through and over” the Enigma Theme.
+What academics presumed represented the secret friend are in reality the initials for a popular hymn that names that famous person in the second stanza.
+To discover the identity of his secret friend and inspiration for Variation XIII, read (✡ ✡ ✡).
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.